jetstack/paranoia/README.md

 The usage documentation for Paranoia is included in the help text.
 Invoke a command with `--help` for usage instructions, or see the manual pages.

+## Controller Mode

+Paranoia can be run in a controller mode

+### Monitoring

+To Monitor Paranoia, running in Controller Mode, You can use the example grafana dashboard provided in the `monitoring` directory, and to monitor the Go Process, you can import the `Go Process` dashboard from the Grafana Dashboards repository.
+The Go Process dashboard is available at [Go Processes](https://grafana.com/grafana/dashboards/6671-go-processes/).

+### Registry Authentication

+### Google Authentication

+Paranoia Authenticates to Google Container Registry using `https://github.com/GoogleCloudPlatform/docker-credential-gcr` helper.

+The most secure and recommended way to authenticate with GCR Credential Helper is to use Workload Identity.
+This allows you to use the identity of a GKE workload to authenticate with GCR without needing to manage service account keys.

+Alternatively, you can use a service account key file.
+To do this, you need to set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of the service account key file, and ensure it is mounted into the container at the same path.

+#### Unsupported Registry Authentication

+Paranoia does not support authentication to private registries.
+If you need to authenticate to a private registry, you can mount a docker config file at location `~/.docker/config.json` This file should contain the credentials for the private registry in the standard Docker config format.